JustinBilleci/learning-progress/README.md

 *February 14th, 2024*

 Fourth Log: I feel much more confident with arrays, buttons, and functions overall.
 By the end of the week I'll br adding my updated code for the "simple-role-playing-game".
 I have high hopes for this year.

+*February 15th, 2024*

+Fifth Log: I am now not going to have the "simple-role-playing-game" repository updated by the end of the week as I have recently found a new Javascript course that I believe will benefit me more.
+I am still going to finish the game, but at a later date TBD.
+I am incredibly excited for this new course and can't wait to come right back to the one I'm already on afterwards.
+WE GOT THIS!